Causal-net category: Generalized minor theory

-The following notion was introduce in \cite{[K08]}, which naturally generalizes the notion of a poset. \begin{defn} An \textbf{acyclic category} is a small category without loops, that is, it satisfies the following two conditions: $(1)$ for any object $A$, $Hom(A,A)$ has only one element, the identity morphism; $(2)$ for any two objects $A$ and $B$, $Hom(A, B)\neq\emptyset$ and $Hom(B, A)\neq\emptyset$ imply that $A=B$. \end{defn}
+The following notion was introduce in \cite{[K08]}, which naturally generalizes the notions of a poset and a causal-net. \begin{defn} An \textbf{acyclic category} is a small category without non-tivial loops, that is, it satisfies the following two conditions: $(1)$ for any object $X$, $Hom(X,X)$ has only one element, the identity morphism; $(2)$ for any two objects $X$ and $Y$, $Hom(X, Y)\neq\emptyset$ and $Hom(Y, X)\neq\emptyset$ imply that $X=Y$. \end{defn} An acyclic category is also called a \textbf{loop-free category}.
+The second condition in the definition means that for any two distinct objects $X$ and $Y$, either $Hom(X,Y)$ or $Hom(Y,X)$ is empty.
+In an acyclic category, all isomorphisms and endomorphisms are identity morphisms.
+It is easy to see that all objects of an acyclic category form a poset with respect to the relation that $X\leq Y$ $\Longleftrightarrow$ $Hom(X,Y)\neq \emptyset$, where the first and second conditions imply the reflexivity and anti-symmetric properties of $\leq$, respectively.
+This poset is called the \textbf{object poset} of the acyclic category.